A terminally ill rescue dog became a police K-9 for a day

 Eddie's bucket list doesn't stop there.

-Some community members offered to check other items off his list, like pictures with Santa and a pool filled with stuffed animals, CNN affiliate KAPP reported.
+Some community members offered to check other items off his list, such as pictures with Santa and a pool filled with stuffed animals, CNN affiliate KAPP reported.
 Kesler still hopes he can ride in a motorcycle side car and be the star of a kissing booth at an adoption event.

-Officer Lee told KAPP that she wants Eddie's story to shed light on the fact that dumping animals is not the answer.
+Brown hopes that in the future when people see other animals like this, they are willing to step up and keep them safe.

-"Don't send them to a death sentence in the middle of nowhere" she said.
-"They deserve a chance at a happy life.
-If you can't provide it anymore, let somebody else try to do that for them."
+And there's good news for Eddie's bucket list item to ride in a motorcycle side car -- Brown has a friend who owns one.

-CNN reached out to Mikey’s Chance Canine Rescue but has not yet heard back.
+CNN reached out to Mikey’s Chance but has not yet heard back.

 The-CNN-Wire ™ & © 2020 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.